-This scene is so heartbreaking that both the viewers AND the guards are crying their eyes out.
-It's so bad that Paul literally cannot bring himself to give the order to kill Coffey until one of the other guards reminds him that he HAS to give the order and it's completely out of his hands.
+This scene is so heartbreaking that the viewers AND guards are crying their eyes out.
+Its so bad that Paul literally cannot bring himself to give the order to execute Coffey until one of the other guards reminds him that HE has to give the order and its completely out of his hands.

 Even then, before Paul finally brings himself to give the order, he steps up, and grabs Coffey's hand one last time before he gives the order.

-This scene is made doubly sad when realizing that Coffey is innocent and that he's trying his darndest to help people, yet despite this, ended up at the wrong place at the wrong time.
+This scene is made doubly sad when realizing that Coffey is innocent and that he's trying his darnedest to help people, yet despite this, ended up at the wrong place at the wrong time.
 Knowing that having his powers makes him sense all the people in need, to which he likens it having shards of glass in your brain at all times, only makes it worse.
-As stated above, all the guards are having a tough time keeping it together, knowing full well the kind of miracle man they're being forced to execute.
+As stated above, all the guards are having a tough time keeping it together, knowing full well the kind of miracle man they have to execute.

 Delacroix and Bitterbuck before they are executed.
 Both are deeply sorry for what they've done, and it's obvious that everyone involved wishes that it didn't have to happen.